matiaspakua/tech.notes.io/pages/on_unit_test_tdd_and_bdd.md

 What is Test Driven Development?
 It’s common for software development teams to author automated test suites to guard against regressions.
 Often these tests are written after the application feature code is authored.
 We'll take an alternative approach: we'll write tests before implementing the application code.
 This is called test driven development (TDD).

 Why apply TDD?
-By asserting expected behavior before implementing the desired functionality, we’re designing the system based on what we want it to do, rather than what the system already does.
+By asserting expected behaviour before implementing the desired functionality, we’re designing the system based on what we want it to do, rather than what the system already does.

 Another benefit of “test-driving” the application code is that the tests guide you to write the minimum code needed to satisfy the implementation.
 When the tests pass, you have a working implementation (the application code), and a guard against introducing errors in the future (the tests).